-All Saints’ Day is a holy day celebrated by the liturgical Church on November 1.
+All Saints’ Day is a Holy Day of Obligation celebrated by the liturgical Church on November 1.
 We turn to the saints, those known and unknown by the Church, as guides and models of holiness on this day.

 Table of Contents

 - Holy Day of Obligation — All Saints’ Day Mass

 - All Saints’ Day & the Beatitudes

 All Saints’ Day celebrates the feast or solemnity of all the saints in Heaven, both saints recognized by the Church as holy men and women and those who remain unknown.

 All Saints’ Day is celebrated on November 1 every year.
 In 2022, All Saints’ Day falls on a Tuesday.

 Yes, All Saints’ Day is a holy day of obligation.
 Catholics are expected to attend Mass on All Saints’ Day.